Natural Soap: Sea Salt & Seaweed Spa

 Seaweed, rich in minerals, vitamins, amino acids, and trace elements, contains practically every mineral found in seawater; a concentration virtually identical to the minerals found in human blood.
-The essential oil blend is uplifting and refreshing.

 - The minerals in seawater, also found in mineral-rich sea salt, promote healthy skin

 - Natural organic seaweeds help cleanse, tone and moisturize the skin

 - The fresh, clean scent of the essential oil blend helps calm your thoughts and uplift your spirit.

 Some salt soaps can be very scratchy and super exfoliating, but that is NOT the case with our Sea Salt & Seaweed Soap.
 We use small grain salts that readily dissolve in warm water as you lather up.
 After a few uses, the bar will feel like a smooth piece of marble.